cronical/claim-bridge/README.md

 1. Remove `MedicalClaimSummary.csv` from the Downloads folder.
 So that browser does not add `(1)`.

 2. Inspect the file `last_processed`.
 It should hold the data of the latest processing date from the last time the prepare.py ran.
 If it seems right, proceed, otherwise change it.
 This will be used to filter the downloaded items.
+(See To Do, below).

 3. Download from he UHG claims portal.
 Got to the Claims and Accounts -> Claims.
 Use the ability to create a filtered set of claims.
 It will be named: `MedicalClaimSummary.csv`.